Copyright © Media Law International 2018. All Rights Reserved.

 Global Leaders in Media Law Practice

-Germany announced plans for a new law that imposes fines of up to EUR 50 million on social media platforms for false news and hate speech that is not removed from networks within 24 hours.
+Germany’s landmark social media law imposes fines of up to EUR 500,000 on social media platforms for hate speech, fake news and illegal material that is not removed from platforms within 24 hours.

 ’s leading position is unwavering.
 The firm is highly reputed and widely praised by clients and competitors for its history of excellence and media sector specialisation.
 One competitor noted: “It is number one in Germany.
 Lausen has reached a position where I look at the people and quality of work and see where I would like to be in five or ten years.”
 Working with Martin Schippan and the wider team, founding partner Matthias Lausen acts for clients from the press and publishing, broadcasting, film and music sectors.